-Matt Winkler is Founder and Chairman of Asuragen and Founder and board member of Mirna Therapeutics.
+Matt Winkler is Founder and Chairman of Asuragen and a former UT faculty member.

-Asuragen is a growing (2014 $31M revenue) global in vitro diagnostic product provider, with on-market tests serving unmet medical needs primarily in oncology and genetics, particularly in leukemia and Fragile X syndrome.
+Asuragen is a growing global molecular diagnostic product provider, with on-market tests serving unmet medical needs primarily in oncology and genetics.

 In December of 2007, Asuragen created Mirna Therapeutics to develop cancer therapeutics based on miRNA.
-Mirna has been the recipient of a Texas Emerging Technology Fund (ETF) investment in 2009 and is the only company to be approved twice for significant CPRIT grant awards (2010 and 2015).
+Mirna was the recipient of a Texas Emerging Technology Fund (ETF) investment in 2009 and two significant CPRIT grant awards (2010 and 2015).
 Mirna went public in September 2015 (MIRN).
 In 2017 Mirna merged with Synlogic (SYBX).

 - Greg Fenves